-Rebalancing may seem like an innocent enhancement strategy under normal times, but if there are trends in markets, rebalanced portfolios will show poorer performance than a buy and hold strategy.
+Rebalancing may seem like an innocent enhancement strategy under regular times, but if there are trends in markets, rebalanced portfolios will show poorer performance than a buy and hold strategy.
 It will affect drawdowns and volatility.
-Take the simple market extreme during the Financial Crisis, rebalancing would have continued to add exposure to stocks even during the extended downturn and take money away from the better performing bonds.
+Take the simple market extreme during the Financial Crisis; rebalancing would have continued to add exposure to stocks even during the extended downturn and take money away from the better performing bonds.
 In essence, a rebalance strategy generates negative convexity for a portfolio.

 There is a simple marriage between rebalancing and trend-following consistent with holding winners and not giving to losers.
 This will offset the impact of rebalancing drag.
 While the effects of strategic rebalancing will be minimal during periods of calm, there will be a substantial benefit if we move to extremes.
 Applying discipline will allow for positive portfolio convexity at the right times.